mojofunk/mingw-pkg/README.md

+[ Purpose ]

 The purpose of this project is to be able to build packages of software compiled for windows with gcc/mingw-w64.
+Specifically Ardour and related packages.
+The only reason it is in a separate repository and not in the Ardour repository is that I may need the functionality for other software.

-This is really a meta packaging system at this point that relies on some mingw packages being installed on the build host.
+This is really a meta packaging system at this point that relies on the mingw packages being installed on the build host.
+The "packages" are just scripts that copy the necessary runtime bits off the build host and install them into a specified directory.

 There are only two platforms "supported" for building packages, Fedora and MSYS2 but support for other platforms can be added if necessary.

-This tool needs to support building and installing applications and libraries into the system-wide(MINGW_ROOT) location as well as packaging them into a specified directory for testing/distribution.
+This tool should(but doesn't currently) support building and installing applications and libraries into the system-wide(MINGW_ROOT) location as well as packaging them into a specified directory for testing/distribution.

-The system will initially be implemented with shell script/s

 [ Approach ]